May 3, 2023

 - Communicate and engage with customers to enable them to make informed decisions and avoid exploiting their biases or vulnerabilities.

-- Support customers to realize the benefits of their purchases without unreasonable barriers.
+- Support customers to realise the benefits of their purchases without unreasonable barriers.

 - Monitor and review customer outcomes.